dalmo1991/superflexPy/doc/index.rst

              and existing ones modified.
 Once the guide will reach its final version, this box will disappear.

+.. caution:: We are currently working on a new release that changes the
+             way of implementing the numerical solver.
+It will be soon released and make previous implementations not compatible.
+If you need to use the framework right now, please contact the authors to get more info about the new release.

 .. image:: pics/logo_transparent.PNG
    :align: center